RupiDev/Instagram_Codepath/README.md

   - [X] User can choose the limit of posts he/she wants to see
 - [X] Implemented Motion Shake
   - [X] On the capture section, user can shake phone and camera will pop up
+- [X] Implemented different types of image filtering.
+Gave the option of many filters
+  - [X] CIBumpDistortion Filtering
+  - [X] CIGaussianBlur Filtering
+  - [X] CIPixellate Filtering
+  - [X] CISepiaTone Filtering
+  - [X] CITwirlDistortion Filtering
+  - [X] CIVignette Filtering
+- [X] Implemented Alert Controllers so the user can choose the many filtering options
+- [X] Implemnted Slider that allows the user to control the amount of filtering for the image
+- [X] Implemened action where user can save the image taken to their own photo library
+  - [X] Used Alert Controllers

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):